decentraland/adr/content/ADR-142-extended-passport-support.md

 All endpoints except `/profiles` are expensive requests.
 Internally, endpoints 2 to 5 make queries to TheGraph to check owned NFTs urns and then to the Content Server to get the definitions.
 Currently, endpoints 2 and 3 are not paginated, so making a query for a user that owns more than 1k wearables would be considerably heavy.
 Also, sometimes queries to TheGraph are slow.
 So to improve this situation the endpoints from 2 to 5 should be paginated.

+### Pagination

+The page number and size will be dynamic for every endpoint, received as query parameters.

+- `page_size` will be 10 by default
+- `page_num` will be 1 by default

+Items displayed in each page will be ordered by the `updatedAt` field (representing ...), descending, tie-breaking by `id`.

 ## Endpoints details

 - ` POST lambdos/profiles` receives